BaunCMS/Site/content/docs/1-setup/2-configuration.md

 ----
 # Configuring Baun

 Baun needs no configuration to get started!
-However, you may wish to review the `config/app.php` file and its documentation.
+However, you may wish to review the configuration files in the `/config` folder and their inline documentation.

 ## Pretty URLs